School Science Lessons

 α-Carotene occurs in vitamin A, carrots, pumpkins, maize, tangerine, orange.

-β-Carotene, C40H56, beta-carotene, cyclic carotene, strongly-coloured red-orange pigment, is a precursor of the vitamin A.
+β-Carotene, C40H56, beta-carotene, cyclic carotene, strongly-coloured red-orange pigment.

 It occurs in dark leafy greens, red, orange and yellow fruits and vegetables.